timgates42/namedlist/README.txt

 Writing to values
 -----------------

-The objects retured by the factory function are fully writable, unlike the tuple-derived classes returned by namedtuple::
+The objects returned by the factory function are fully writable, unlike the tuple-derived classes returned by namedtuple::

     >>> Point = namedlist('Point', 'x y')